Why Hire VAN DEER VEEN, HARTSHORN, LEVIN & LINDHEIM to handle your case?

 In the other cases, prosecutors must rely on circumstantial evidence.
 This evidence usually comes from the field sobriety tests, like the walk-and-turn.
 These tests are highly subjective and have little scientific basis.

 DUI is perhaps the most serious and most commonly-charged misdemeanor in Pennsylvania.
-For a free consultation with an experienced criminal defense attorney in Allentown, contact van der Veen, Hartshorn, Levin & Lindheim.
+For a free consultation with an experienced Allentown DUI attorney, contact van der Veen, Hartshorn, Levin & Lindheim.
 Convenient payment plans are available.